 Section C411.2 of the International Energy Conservation Code is supplemented with the following:

 Minimum area – mechanical equipment (C411.2.1).
-When calculating the minimum area of the solar zone as a percentage roof area, areas that will be occupied by mechanical equipment should be subtracted from the horizontally-projected gross roof area.
+When calculating the minimum area of the solar zone as a percentage roof area, areas that will be occupied by mechanical equipment shall be subtracted from the horizontally-projected gross roof area.

 NEW SECTION.
-SECTION 11.
-There is hereby added to the chapter established in section 65 of this ordinance a new section to read as follows:
+SECTION 120.
+There is hereby added to the chapter established in section 68 of this ordinance a new section to read as follows: